poole/hyde/docs/7.0.0/basics.md

   The path is relative to the main directory with no leading `./`.

 `big_project`
 : Optional.
-When `true`, project thumbnails will span the full width, instead of only half.
+When `true`, project thumbnails will span the full width instead of half.
   This setting takes precedence over the `big_project` value of individual projects, i.e. it will apply to the entire page.